docker-hotio/docker-rclone/README.md

 ## Using the rclone mount on the host or in another container

-By using the option `:shared` on your volume, you'll be able to access the rclone mount by going to the folder `/tmp/mountpoint` on the host.
+By using the option `:shared` on your volume `/mountpoint`, you'll be able to access the rclone mount by going to the folder on the host.
 If you add `--volumes-from rclone` to another container's run command, you can go to the rclone mount from within that container.

 ## Extra docker privileges